 - Verified users whose account is less than 3 months old can only deposit up to $3,000 a month, a rule that is meant to reduce fraudulent behavior, but in fact, slows down investments and turns away many high volume traders

-Bitfinex is a platform that is highly recommendable for professional traders and institutions, rather than for beginners.
+Bitfinex is a platform that is highly recommendable for professional traders and institutions rather than for beginners.
 It is one of the oldest cryptocurrency exchanges still in operation and is generally a top 5 crypto exchange in terms of trading volume.
-Sadly for readers and traders in the United States, Bitfinex is completely unwelcoming towards Americans, who are not allowed to use any of its services.
+Sadly for readers and traders in the United States, Bitfinex is entirely unwelcome towards Americans, who cannot use its services.

 Is Bitfinex better than Coinbase?

 - Bitfinex offers an excellent ‘Paper Trading Account’ which is a demo account for practicing trading with popular coins and imaginary fiat money